Francesco Lo Celso

 Francesco Lo Celso (born 5 March 2000) is an Argentine professional footballer who plays as a midfielder for Rosario Central.

 Career

 Lo Celso is a youth academy product of Rosario Central.
 He was also part of Paris Saint-Germain youth team for few months.
-He made his professional debut on 1 March 2020, coming on as a 79th minute substitute for Diego Zabala in a 3–1 league win against Arsenal Sarandí.
+He made his professional debut on 1 March 2020, coming on as a 79th-minute substitute for Diego Zabala in a 3–1 league win against Arsenal Sarandí.

 Lo Celso is an Argentine youth international and was part of under-20 team which finished as runners-up at 2019 South American U-20 Championship.

+On 10 September 2024, Lo Celso joined Instituto on loan until December 2025, with an option to buy.

 Personal life

 Lo Celso is of Italian heritage.
-His elder brother Giovani is also a professional footballer and plays for La Liga club Villarreal and the Argentina national team.
+His elder brother Giovani is also a professional footballer and plays for La Liga club Real Betis and the Argentina national team.